 - How frequently your vinyl wrap is hand-washed (frequent washing helps extend the life of the wrap)

 When you determine that your vehicle’s wrap is ready to be removed, you can take it to a professional car wrap installer for removal.
-Professional wrap removal usually costs between $50 and $100 per hour; a wrap that has been poorly applied or has strongly adhered to the vehicle’s base paint layer may take longer to remove.
+Professional wrap removal usually costs between $50 and $100 per hour, and the process can take a few hours.
+A wrap that has been poorly applied or has strongly adhered to the vehicle’s base paint layer may take longer to remove.
 Wrap removal is an additional cost you’ll want to consider on top of the initial cost of wrapping your car.

 Car Wrapping vs. Painting